jtang376/duetprompt/README.md

 ## Prerequisites
 - oh-my-zsh is downloaded and installed.
 ## Installation
-1. Copy the duet.zsh script to you oh-my-zsh lib folder `cp duet.zsh ~/.oh-my-zsh/lib`
+1. Copy the duet.zsh script to your oh-my-zsh lib folder `cp duet.zsh ~/.oh-my-zsh/lib`
 2. Copy the current theme to the custom theme folder `cp ~/.oh-my-zsh/themes/${ZSH_THEME}.zsh-theme ~/.oh-my-zsh/custom/themes`